UPDATED: APRIL 27, 2023 | 3 MIN READ

 What three things does homeowners insurance exclude?

-Your standard homeowners insurance policy does not cover three things: general wear and tear, termites, and mold.
+Your standard homeowners insurance policy does not cover general wear and tear, termites, and mold.

 Does insurance protect against theft?